 How are FSBPT and APTA different?

 The Federation of State Boards of Physical Therapy and the American Physical Therapy Association each have unique missions, purposes, and roles to play in the physical therapy profession.
-The Federation is a membership organization of 53 jurisdiction physical therapy licensing authorities striving for excellence in its mission of public protection.
+FSBPT is a membership organization of 53 jurisdiction physical therapy licensing authorities striving for excellence in its mission of public protection.

 Per their website, the APTA is an individual membership professional organization representing more than 80,000 member physical therapists, physical therapist assistants, and students.